 Autism is a neurological condition that affects cognitive development, communication, and social interaction.
 It is a lifelong condition that currently has no cure.
 However, there are various treatments and therapies available that can help individuals with Autism Spectrum Disorder (ASD) to manage their symptoms and improve their quality of life.

 One of the most common treatments for autism is behavioural therapy.
-This type of therapy focuses on teaching individuals with autism social skills, communication, and how to manage their behaviours.
+This type of therapy focuses on teaching autistic individuals social skills, communication, and how to manage their behaviours.
 Applied Behavior Analysis (ABA) is a popular type of behavioural therapy that involves breaking down complex behaviours into smaller, more manageable steps.

-In some cases, medication may be used to manage certain symptoms of autism, such as anxiety or hyperactivity.
+In some cases, medication may be used to manage specific symptoms of autism, such as anxiety or hyperactivity.
 However, medication is not a cure for autism and should only be used under the guidance of a healthcare professional.

 It is important to note that every individual with autism is unique and may require different treatments and therapies.
 Early intervention and ongoing support can make a significant difference in the lives of individuals with autism and their families.
-While there is no cure for autism, with the right treatment and support, individuals with autism can lead fulfilling and meaningful lives.
+While there is no cure for autism, with the proper treatment and support, individuals with autism can lead fulfilling and meaningful lives.